A remarkable trio – Nymph, Dream and Emerald Lakes – is the best hike to feast your eyes on alpine terrain of Rocky Mountain National Park, Colorado.

 Lake Haiyaha Hike

-You can do this walk separately or add it to your hike to Nymph, Dream, and Emerald Lakes.
+You can do this walk separately or add it to your Nymph, Dream, and Emerald Lakes hike.
 The Lake Haiyaha Trail follows the lake trio’s path for almost a mile before streaming uphill at a trail junction.

 Alberta Falls Hike